Close

 No midges in April

 You’ll be glad to learn that the midges don’t come out to play till late May, and the biting kind hatch even later.
-This means that visiting in April guarantees a midge free experience.
-As a result, April a great month for hiking, biking, and paddling, with dryer and midge-free forecasts.
+This means that visiting in April guarantees a midge-free experience.
+As a result, April is a great month for hiking, biking, and paddling, with drier, midge-free weather.
 Read When is the Best Time to Hike in Scotland for more benefits of hiking earlier in the year.

 Spring Photography